Harsh-1310/First-Repository/README.md

-# First-Repository
+# Practice-Repository
-This is actually not my first repository, but I am starting it again.
-Hope everything goes well.
-This is some edit for pull.
+This repository is for only practice.